-- Surface to be treated should be free of dirt, oil, grease and other contaminants.
+Surface to be treated should be free of dirt, oil, grease and other contaminants.
 The cleaner the surface, the more effective RustBlast will work.
+Note: RustBlast is more effective when the surface temperature and ambient temperature is warmer (within the suggested working temperature).

-- Scrape off any loose rust, mill scale, paint, etc. and clean with a WATER-BASED cleaner/degreaser.
-FOR BEST RESULTS, Use KBS Klean.
+Scrape off any loose rust, mill scale, paint, etc. and clean with a WATER-BASED cleaner/degreaser like KBS Klean.
 Avoid any solvent-based cleaners as they can leave an invisible residue.

 PROTECTIVE GLOVES AND EYEWEAR SHOULD BE WORN AT ALL TIMES WHEN USING THIS PRODUCT.

 NOTE: Once dry, RustBlast may leave a slight powder residue which is the zinc phosphate coating.
-Items treated with RustBlast can remain uncoated for up to 30 days depending on environmental conditions.
-Ideal working temperature 55-80˚F (13-27˚C).
+Items treated with RustBlast can remain uncoated for up to 7 days depending on environmental conditions.
+Ideal working temperature 55-90˚F.

 1) Why is there a white powdery substance left over after I rinse off the RustBlast?